 My editing experience

 Although most of my work involves writing and editing medico-legal reports, I have had opportunity to edit outside of this field.
-I have edited MBA research reports and a Master’s dissertation.
-I have also edited journal articles for online publications and assisted people with improving their CVs.
+I have edited MBA research reports and Master’s dissertations.
+I have also edited journal articles for online publications and research institutes and have assisted people with improving their CVs.
 My skill at editing has been transferable, quite easily and comfortably, and the interaction between me and my clients ensured satisfactory outcomes for everyone.

-I have completed a certificate in Copy-editing and Proofreading through the SA Writers’ College.
+I have completed a certificate in Copy-editing and Proofreading through the SA Writers’ College and a post-graduate certificate in Editing Principles and Practice through the Universty of Pretoria.
 I also participated in a Mentoring programme through the Professional Editors’ Guild to develop myself as an editor.
 I remain committed to ongoing professional development by accessing training and education offered by the professional organisations to which I belong.

 Karin Pampallis (Project Manager, Hidden Voices Project and Managing Editor, Global Labour Journal), my mentor, noted this upon completion of the mentoring programme: ‘Ms Grewan is organised in her editing activities, and observes required time frames very well… she is a competent and reliable editor.’
 Di Smith, my tutor at SA Writers’ College indicated that I have ‘…a keen eye for detail and a very good aptitude for copy-editing and proofreading.’